chaosprint/RaveForce/README.md

 The total step of one means every time the pattern reaches the total step, the pattern will be rendered.

-Typically, the workflow is:

-- Python sends parameters
-- SC reads the paramters and render the pattern in non-real-time with the length of current step
-- Python reads the audio output and train the neural networks
-- Repreat

 ## Python

 After the SuperCollider code is running, command can be sent from Python.